Book your first Facial for up to 80% off ($275 value)

 After cleansing, use a serum with active ingredients that will keep the pores clean.
 For instance, Hyaluronic Acid is a non-comedogenic, hydrating ingredient that can help regulate oil production.
 Vitamin A, or Retinol, can also regulate sebum production to prevent the pores from becoming clogged.

 Moisturizing the skin will also prevent the formation of excess sebum since the skin responds to dryness by producing extra oil.
-Finally, the regular use of SPF will protect the skin from sun damage— another key cause of enlarged pores.

 Boosting collagen production through professional treatments is one of the most effective ways to keep the pores tight, and the complexion even and firm.